 Some uses of a function are given below:

 b)To improve maintainability.

 d)To reduce code duplication: If you have a specific code that should be used again and again, instead of writing it repeatedly you can make a function consisting of that code.
 In this way, if you need the code you can call the function instead of writing the whole code.

 How to define Python function

 i)First of all write the keyword ‘def‘.

 ii)Then write the name of the function.
-The name can be anything but it is better to symbolize the code that you are going to write.
+The name can be anything, but it is better that the name symbolizes the code the function will hold.
 Say, if you are going to write a code to generate prime numbers then you can give the function name as ‘primeNumberGenerator’.

 iii)Thirdly, after the function name, there should be a pair of braces ‘()‘.
 Inside this braces, you can write some names to accept some input parameter (more about this is discussed below).